makerdao/dss-allocator/README.md

 - Pause Proxy:
     - Performs actions through spells with governance delay.
-    - In charge of setting up the core components and the NST minting instant access modules (DC-IAMs).
+    - In charge of setting up the core components and the USDS minting instant access modules (DC-IAMs).
     - Ward of the singleton contracts (e.g RWA conduits, Coinbase Custody, `AllocatorRoles`).
 - AllocatorDAO Proxy:
     - Performs actions through a sub-spell with governance delay.